Edward-8192/webpviewer/README.md

 ---

 ## Note
-If you are using Brave, please go to brave://flags File System Access API => Enable and Relunach Brave
+If you are using Brave, please go to brave://flags, and then find "File System Access API".
+Enable this flag and Relunach Brave.

 ---
 *Created with ❤️ for efficient image management.*